 You can adjust the consistency of the soup once the pressure cooking cycle is over.
 For instance, add more stock to thin it out if you prefer thinner soups.
 Todays recipe is slightly on the thicker side.
 Enjoy!

-Yes, you can freeze Stuffed Pepper Soup for upto 3 months.
+Freezer: You can freeze healthy Stuffed Pepper Soup for upto 3 months.
 Pour the soup into individual containers or freezer safe bags and store them in the freezer.

 Make sure to leave at least 2 inches space between the soup and the lid, do not overfill the containers as soup expands when frozen.
 The extra empty space will give the soup enough room for expanding.